cleanlab/cleanlab-studio/DEVELOPMENT.md

 To upload to TestPyPi:

 1. twine upload -r testpypi dist/*
-2. pip install -i https://test.pypi.org/simple/ cleanlab-cli
+2. pip install -i https://test.pypi.org/simple/ cleanlab-studio

 This last step may fail if test versions of some required packages are not available.